Nonlinear Domar aggregation over transforming production networks: Singularities

+\begin{asp} The reference network $\mathbf{A}$ is nondefective, meaning that all $n$ nonzero eigenvalues are distinct; thus, it is diagonalizable. \end{asp}

-By virtue of Lemmas \ref{lemma1}, \ref{lemma2}, \ref{lemma3}, and \ref{lemma4}, which we append to \ref{apd4} with proofs, we know that reference network $\mathbf{A}$ is row (and also column) viable and that $\mathbf{A}^\infty = {0}$.
-Moreover, by virtue of the above Assumption, $\mathbf{A}$ is diagonalizable as follows:
+By virtue of Lemmas \ref{lemma1} through \ref{lemma4} (see \ref{apd4}), the reference network $\mathbf{A}$ is both row and column viable, implying its convergence to a null matrix in the limit: $\mathbf{A}^\infty = 0$.
+Under the nondefective assumption, $\mathbf{A}$ is diagonalizable as: